top of page

 Crickets

-A real 101st item, these were apparently not issued to the 82nd Airborne and only confused them when 101st troopers were clicking at them in Normandy!
-Almost all of the reproductions on the market are crap... lets not beat around the bush.
-Most were sold as souvenirs and marked with things like '6 Juin 1944 DDAY' or even when marked US they are incorrect.
-No wartime crickets ever had US on them!
-Why someone reproduced them like that nobody knows.
+Not the bugs... a real 101st item, these were apparently not issued to the 82nd Airborne and only confused them when 101st troopers were clicking away with them in Normandy!
+Almost all of the reproductions on the market are crap... let's not beat around the bush.
+Most were sold as souvenirs and marked with things like '6 Juin 1944 D-DAY' or worse yet, marked U.S. - they are all incorrect.
+No wartime cricket ever had a U.S. stamp!
+Why someone reproduced them like that, nobody knows.

-I noticed many months ago that a company was selling perfect reproductions made by the same company in Birmingham on the very same machines that made the originals.
+It looks like WW2 Dog Tags (www.wwiidogtags.com/shop/airborne-cricket/) is selling perfect reproductions that are being made by the same company in Birmingham on the very same machines that made the originals.
 Excellent!
-They even go as far as to make the Nickel plated and brass ones.
-I sent a few messages and was told stocks were low and they would get back to me.
+They even go as far as to make the brass and nickel-plated version.

 nickel cricket 2.jpeg